 As part of FBC’s Sunday morning worship service, each service starts with an opening song of praise and then includes time for a handshake greeting.
 Our service lasts until noon.
 Each service concludes with a time of invitation to allow attendees the opportunity to come forward and pray at the altar over concerns or to receive Jesus Christ as their Lord.
 You’ll also notice our church involves the youth in the service such as ringing the church bell, and participating as a junior usher.
 We feel it’s important for our children to learn the importance of serving in the church.

 Our Sunday evening worship service and Wednesday Bible Study begin at 6:30.
 Our youth groups meet both nights at 6:30.
 Most young people arrive between 6:15-6:25 and report direct to their youth.
 If you have a young person attending youth for the first time, please report to the sanctuary and someone will lead them to their class.
 Keep in mind, both evening services have a much more casual feel.
 The evening services typically end at 7:30.

 If you have additional questions about our service format or about the church in general, please call the office at (304) 273-9910.
 You and your family are welcome to stop by and visit the church throughout the week between 8-Noon and take a tour.

-Everyone at FBC considers it an honor to welcome you and your family to be a part of our family.
+Everyone at FBC would consider it an honor and blessing if you and your family decide to become a part of our church family.
 We are not perfect by any means, but we do love the Lord and each other.
 We strive to be the best Christians that we can be.
 We can do so much more together than we can do individually.
 Thank you for considering FBC as your home church.
 Come and let’s grow in Christ together.